 - Sign and date the application.

 All applications will remain open for a period of 180 days.
-The Board will purge all incomplete applications and documents from the system after designated timeframe.
+The Board will purge all incomplete applications and documents from the system after the designated timeframe.

 Renewing Your LPN License